-I love walking in the winter.
+I love walking in the fall/winter.
 The air is crisp and invigorating.
 There are no bugs.
 I hate bugs, particularly mosquitoes and ticks that carry Triple E and Lyme disease.
 Westerly has some of the best walking trails around thanks to the Land Trust’s seventeen-hundred protected acres.
 Sometimes, when it’s really cold and nasty, I make up a batch of Whiskey Soup.
 Yes I know, it sounds awful, but trust me, it’s not.
 Here’s the story about the first time I tried it.

 It was a gusty cold February day many years back in Rowayton, Connecticut, even the ducks were cold, huddled against the wind.
 I had a bad cold and felt terrible.
 I had to attend a frostbite race on the Five Mile River and didn’t want to be there but Mrs. Cornwall, my new boss, had insisted.

 Mrs. Cornwall came from the wealthy enclave of Wilson Point and she would drag me along to some of her social events.
 Today’s event was the annual frostbite race at a private home on the river.
 The crazy idea behind frostbite racing is that people who can’t get enough sailing during the warm months go sailing in the dead of winter.
 I still think freezing your butt off sailing a boat when it’s well below freezing is a bad idea.
 However, while most of us stay home in front of the fire, these hardy souls don their wetsuits and gloves, chip the ice off their lines, and raise their sails for a brisk sail out on the water.

 Frostbite racing started in Connecticut on the Connecticut River the 1930’s and its popularity has grown ever since.
 Racers now compete all over the northeast.
 They use many types of boats such as Penguins, Thistles, Rhodes 18s, International 14s, One-Ton and Midgets.